 Mill Ruins Park Tailrace Bridges

 • Date Built: 1962 (Estimated).

-This is bridge #1, a concrete girder over the southernmost outlet of the tailrace canal.
-There is a parking area for the Mill Ruins Park just below this bridge.
+The photo above is an overview of the Mill Ruins Park as seen from the Endless Bridge at the Guthrie Theater.
+The photo below is bridge #1, a concrete girder bridge over the south outlet of the tailrace canal.
+There is a parking area for the park just south of this bridge.

+Mill Ruins Park Tailrace Bridges